1 Auditory localization of the barn owl

 Fig.3: Cover image of the manuscript 'Neural Interferences' [6] (1993) - a monomedia interference circuit.
 This simplest interference circuit provides mirror-inverted, topical projections and images between the transmitting field S and the receiving field M. In principle, delay-affected interconnects are assumed in IN.

-Computer fiction emerged at the beginning of the 1940s with the works of John von Neumann and also those of Conrad Zuse.
-Potentials became a preferred means of conducting pathway representation.
-Representing delaying channels requires much more computational power than reducing a wire to a node.
-The Leibniz binary system (referred to as Boolean algebra a hundred years later) is abstracted from discrete and fixed values or states while omitting time functions.
-The invention of a "clock" (Takt) made this possible.
-From the very beginning, the computer is bound to values or states - to the node abstraction and to discrete points in time.
+With the work of John von Neumann, but also with that of Conrad Zuse, the fiction of the computer emerged in the early 1940s.
+Potentials became a preferred means of representing interconnections.
+Representing delaying interconnections requires much more computing effort than reducing an interconnection to a node.
+Leibniz's binary system (known a hundred years later as Boolean algebra) is abstracted from discrete and fixed values ??or states, omitting time functions.
+The invention of a "clock" made this possible.

 Neuroresearchers also inexperiencedly used the node abstraction of conductive pathways for nerves that is common in electrical circuits - not realizing that the transit times of the conductive pathways could become the decisive key to the computer science of nerve networks.